 - National Assessment of Coastal Vulnerability to Sea-Level Rise: Preliminary Results for the U.S. Atlantic Coast, USGS Open-File Report 99-593

-Search the Critical Issues Research Database for reports and factsheets about geoscience data.
+Search the Geological Surveys Database for reports and factsheets about geoscience data.